 According to studies, millions of Americans are not creating a nest egg, and that’s a little stressful.
-Planning ahead for retirement, your kids’ college funds, and even vacations will make your life more enjoyable.
+Planning ahead for retirement, your kids’ college funds, a new home, and even vacations will make your life more enjoyable.
 If you set aside just $5 a week, you’d have $260 at the end of the year.
 You’ll probably want to save more than that, but if you are a beginner, you’ve got to start somewhere.

 Whether you save $5 a week or $50, you need to put it in an account that helps you accumulate more savings.
 That’s right.
 Whether you are looking for a savings account in Hawaii, Florida, or one of the other 48 states, you can find one that works for you.

 How Savings and Checking Accounts Differ